hoprnet/RPCh/apps/exit-node/README.md

 ## Run with Docker

-To be able to run the funding platform with Docker, you first need to build the image, for that, we will use the following command
+To be able to run the Exit Node with Docker, you first need to build the image, for that, we will use the following command

 ```sh
 docker build -t exit-node -f Dockerfile ../../